 These make up the high ground in today’s culture wars.
 Whoever holds these strategic areas controls the shape and direction of both the City of God and the City of Man for generations to come.
 These areas have always been fierce battlegrounds, but the stakes have never been higher for the future of our children, communities, and churches.

-For this reason, NSA invites college graduates to further shape and strengthen their understanding of these important cultural fronts by pursuing graduate studies in our Classical Christian Studies (CCS), Theology and Letters (M.A.), and Creative Writing (MFA) programs.
+For this reason, NSA invites college graduates to further shape and strengthen their understanding of these important cultural fronts by pursuing graduate studies in our Classical Christian Studies (CCS), our Master of Arts in Theology and Letters (M.A.), and our Master of Fine Arts in Creative Writing (M.F.A.) programs.

 To provide a liberal arts foundation for educators and others preparing for civic, business, church, and educational leadership, the CCS program’s distance education approach provides personalized interaction with faculty at New Saint Andrews.

-The M.A. in Theology & Letters is a limited-enrollment, academically rigorous, two-year course of graduate studies for those aspiring to recover a faithful, reformed, philological approach to theology.
+The Master of Arts in Theology and Letters is a limited-enrollment, academically rigorous, two-year course of graduate studies for those aspiring to recover a faithful, Reformed, philological approach to theology.
 All students need to be able to work comfortably within either Hebrew, Greek or Latin.
 Students will be able to study biblical or systematic theology using the philological method.
-This course is suitable for Bible translators, systematic theologians, those seeking pastoral training and anyone interested in pursuing a philological approach to the study of texts in their original language.
+This course is suitable for Bible translators, systematic theologians, those seeking pastoral training, and anyone interested in pursuing a philological approach to the study of texts in their original language.
 The M.A. program thus provides students a unique opportunity to explore both philology and theology as they apply to numerous areas of the life of the Church.